jonathanolson/slither/notes/patterns.md

       - ?r=${getBinaryIdentifier()}
       - Individual rule pages: index by... pattern-board name and BINARY representation (base-64)?
         - getBinaryIdentifier()
+      - Show embeddings in the common tilings(!)
+        - POTENTIALLY show "unique to rotation/symmetry" embeddings?
     -
     - If highlander, SHOW SOLUTION STUFF and how it filters out? (i.e. what are input-matching solutions that get filtered, and what is one example)
       - Using isPatternRuleValid, we can DETECT whether it requires highlander or not